You might not have thought about it before but, does shampoo expire? The short answer is yes.

-These ingredients do various things: they are cleaning agents, foaming agents and help extend the shelf life, for example.
-Their quantity levels vary depending on the benefits your shampoo claims to have.
-These can range from preventing dandruff, eliminating split ends, protecting from frizz, and general hair repair.
-When you open your bottle, you expose these ingredients to oxygen, which can slowly diminish their abilities.
+These ingredients are in your shampoo and do a host of different things.
+They are cleaning agents, foaming agents and also help to extend the shelf life, for example.
+Their quantity levels vary depending on the benefits your shampoo claims to have, which can range from preventing dandruff, eliminating split ends, protecting from frizz, and general hair repair.
+However, it's worth noting that when you open your bottle, you expose these ingredients to oxygen, which can slowly diminish their abilities.
 Oxygen can also allow a slow growth of bacteria, reacting with your shampoo’s ingredients.

 The expiration date indicates when a shampoo is no longer effective based on the benefits it claims to have.
 Potential dangers or health risks are minimal, but if you’re paying premium retail for your hair care, you'll want to use it before it’s no longer worth the price tag.
 Your shampoo should smell as delectable and luxurious as it did on the day you bought it.